hmahmud01/demo-contacts-api/README.md

 *Node Js Backend Assessment for Nanoid*

 This project is for Assessment purpose only
-Project is Completed in the environment of Node@14.15.4 and npm@6.14.10 and MOngoDB was used for Database
+Project is Completed in the environment of Node@14.15.4 and npm@6.14.10 and MongoDB was used for Database

 ## Instructions to Run this project
 Follow the stpes to Run the project.